 Woman and Hunter

 I learned of your existence while I too was on the hunt.
 I, a modern-day woman clad in neutral solids and camouflage, carrying a .308 rifle and bedecked in blaze-orange — holding tags in my pocket and hope in my heart.
-I was hunting a landscape where mammoths, giant sloths, short-faced bears, and an American savannah of animals strange to me would have roamed during your lifetime.
+I was hunting a landscape where mammoths, giant sloths, short-faced bears, and an American savannah of animals strange to me may have roamed during your lifetime.

 I was in pursuit of a living relic of that same late-Pleistocene and early-Holocene era in which you hunted vicuña and deer in Peru.
 Here, that creature is called a pronghorn.
 It’s the last of its Linnean family, the antilocapridae; its closest relatives these days are the African continent’s giraffe and okapi.